Active Learning Activities

 4. Randomly select students to share the result of their discussion.

 Instructors often use questioning in the classroom to test students' level of understanding of the topic or, at times, to keep students on their toes.
-To encourage deeper thinking and further questioning, you can use the Socratic questioning technique.
-The section on questioning techniques also provides guidelines on preparing for and using effective questions.
+To encourage deeper thinking and further questioning, you can use Socratic questioning techniques.
+Here are some tips for effective questioning:

 Student Response to Another Student's Answer